 Every church has a particular ministry emphasis.
 For some it’s their music style.
-For others its their ministry programs.
-For Westview Bible Church, the ministry emphasis can be summed up with four important things, the Glory of God, the Word of God, the Gospel of Grace and the Worship of the Lord.
+For others it’s their ministry programs.
+For Westview Bible Church, the ministry emphasis is to glorify God through faithful teaching of His word, proclaiming the gospel of Jesus Christ, worshipping God in service and song, and sincerely loving each other in truth.

 The Glory of God

 The ultimate priority of our ministry is to bring glory to God in all that we do.

 1 Corinthians 10:31 – Whether, then, you eat or drink or whatever you do, do all to the glory of God.

 1 Peter 4:11 – Whoever speaks is to do so as one who is speaking the utterances of God; whoever serves is to do so as one who is serving by the strength which God supplies; so that in all things God may be glorified through Jesus Christ, to whom belongs the glory and dominion forever and ever.
 Amen.